MarcoGarlet/CUDA_CubeAttack/README.md

 * *K_dim*
 * *IV_dim*

-## Cube and superpolies verification
+## Cubes and superpolies verification

 Checking literature results for cubes and superpolies.
 Write the candidate *maxterm* in *maxterm.txt* in *offline* subdirectory (indexing start from 0).